History of Portugal (1834–1910): Setembrismo and Cartismo

 In 1837, Marshals Saladanha and Terceira proclaimed the Charter in many of the garrisons of the provinces.
-This Revolta dos Marechais (Revolt of the Marshals) was provoked by the British, who supported the two, and lasted briefly from July through September, but resulted in many deaths.
+Their ensuing revolt against the Portuguese government lasted only briefly from July to September, and resulted in only one minor engagement: the battle of Ruivães.
 After these events, Soares Caldeira, the civil leader of the original Setembristas, organized radical sections in the National Guard.
 Government forces eventually eliminated these forces on the night of 13 March 1838 in the Rossio massacre.

 During its short tenure, the Septembrist movement legislated the creation of public lyceums; the foundation of the Academy of Fine Arts in Lisbon and Porto, the Medical-Surgical School in Porto and the Polytechnic School of Lisbon.
-The liberal revolutionaries expanded the colonies In Africa, colonizing the plateaus of Angola, and in 1836 prohibited slavery.
+The liberal revolutionaries expanded the colonies in Africa, colonizing the plateaus of Angola, and in 1836 prohibited slavery.
 Finally, they attempted to reconcile the various political factions by establishing a revised Constitution (1838) with a compromise between the Chartists and the Septembrists.
 Parliament still had two chambers, but the Upper Chamber was made up of temporary elected and appointed senators.

 In 1842, a coup d'etat led by one-time radical Costa Cabral, who was influenced by French doctrinaire politics, began in Porto with royal approval.
 Queen Maria II ordered the reinstatement of the 1826 Charter, but little progress was made in reconciling the moderate and radical left, nor in recognition of the constituent power of the nation.
 When a military insurrection broke out at Torres Novas in 1844, Count Bomfim, leader of the revolutionary party, took command of the insurgents and seized the fortress of Almeida.
 The government suppressed the revolt after a siege of a few days, but ultimately Costa Cabrals' firm and disciplined majority could not contain an undisciplined popular revolt.